Central lines (skin-tunnelled venous catheters)

 Back to top

-There is a small cuff around the central line that can be felt under the skin just above the exit site.
-The tissue under the skin grows around this cuff over a period of about three weeks and holds the line safely in place.
+There is a small cuff around the central line.
+It can be felt under the skin, just above the exit site.
+The tissue under the skin grows around this cuff in about three weeks and holds the line safely in place.

-Until this has happened you will have a stitch holding the line in place.
-This stitch usually stays in place for about three weeks
+Until this happens, you will have a stitch holding the line in place.
+This stitch usually stays in place for about three weeks.

 Back to top